kyphan38/web/assets/docs/study/vault/1-introduction-to-vault.md

 Use case 1: Storage of secrets

-- Consolidate the storage of secrets across your organization into a unified platform.
+- Consolidate the storage of secrets across your organization into a unified platform
 - Systems like Chef (data bags), Jenkins (credentials), AWS Secrets Manager, and Azure Key Vault can retrieve secrets from Vault

 Use case 2: Migrate to dynamic credentials